GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 ![oauth-demo5.png](../img/oauth-demo5.png)

-- It will create client in your OP Server and show you all the client details.
-You need to copy all the details. let's call it **consumer_op_client** so it will help you in next steps.
+- It will create a client in your OP Server and show you all the client details.
+You need to copy all the details. let's call it **consumer_op_client** so it will help you in the next steps.

 ![oauth-demo6.png](../img/oauth-demo6.png)

-- Click on `+ CREATE CLIENT` button and add `client_id` in the `Gluu Client Id`.
+- Click on the `+ CREATE CLIENT` button and add `client_id` in the `Gluu Client Id`.

 ![oauth-demo7.png](../img/oauth-demo7.png)